What are the True Colors Personality Types?

 From 12 to 20 Years Old

-Since all recent studies point towards the importance of a well-developed team of first and second Colors, this is an essential time of “self-identification.”
+Recent studies have all pointed to the importance of a well-developed team of first and second Colors, making this an essential time of “self-identification.”

-The Introverted/Extraverted characteristic is crucial here because it drives the formation of the third Color, leaving the fourth Color to have the opposite Introversion/Extraversion characteristics of the third one.
+The intrinsic/extraverted characteristic is crucial here because it drives the formation of the third Color, leaving the fourth Color to have the opposite intrinsic/extraverted attributes of the third one.

 From 20 to 35 Years Old